cats-tool/cats/README.md

 ```

 This README contains instructions on how to build CATS from sources.
-For evaluation, you do **not** need to build CATS yourself; we provide Docker files.
+If you only want to reproduce the experiments from our paper, you do **not** need to build CATS yourself; we provide Docker files.
 Details on how to build the images and reproduce the results are given in `Reproduce_Experiments.md`.

 ## Structure